Tax Strategies for Individuals

 Do you invest in the stock market?
 Are you making money with capital gains?
 Some of that profit is taxable.

-Standard Deductions for 2020
+Standard Deductions

 Many people keep their taxes simple by taking the standard deduction.
 A standard deduction is a predetermined portion of your income (established by the government) that is not subject to taxes.
 In the 2018 tax reform, standard deductions nearly doubled.
 Since then, the standard deduction hasn’t changed much aside from adjusting for inflation.